-My humans were told not to introduce the bed to me.
-Instead, just leave it on the ground for me to investigate.
-Then they were to record when they left the house, and if I peed or not during their absence.
+The company told my humans not to introduce the bed to me.
+Instead, leave it on the ground for me to investigate.
+Then they were to record when they left the house and if I peed or not during their absence.

 The fourth week didn’t test anxiety, but if I preferred the calming donut over other beds I have.

 I have to say that the bed didn’t change much in my behavior—anything worse and nothing better.
 I do like the bed.
-The bed’s donut-structure creates crevices that allowed me to burrow into it, which was kind of fun.
+The bed’s donut structure creates crevices that allowed me to burrow into it, which was fun.

-Acme Canine believes the Bobby Bed dog bed is a quality product, and the company does a super job standing behind their product.
+Acme Canine believes the Bobby Bed dog bed is a quality product, and the company does a super job standing behind its product.

 In Chester’s case, the Calming Donut Bed did not affect his anxiety, although he did enjoy using it.
 Acme Canine has several articles on the subject of anxiety on Spike’s Dog blog, which may help dog owners improve their dog’s stress level overusing this bed.

-Acme Canine gives the Calming Donut Bed three paws up for the quality of workmanship and a company that stands behind their product.
+Acme Canine gives the Calming Donut Bed three paws up for the quality of workmanship and a company that stands behind its product.